How to Apply Mist Coating On a New Plaster?

 Paint the wall in smooth, upward strokes.
 Begin in the lower bottom corner of the room and work your way up.

-If a mist coat doesn’t adequately cover an area, you may apply one more coat to it.
+If a mist coat doesn’t adequately cover an area, you may apply one or more additional misting coats to it.

 The aim is for the wall to be painted with an even layer of the mist coat to ensure that the plaster is adequately sealed.